MFHASSANI/Information-Security-/README.md

 Through these labs, I improved my confidence working entirely from the terminal and gained practical understanding of how operating system management connects with cybersecurity concepts.
 The exercises emphasize not only completing tasks but also understanding system behavior and security implications.

----

-## Academic Context

-This project was created as coursework for the Information Security class at AUCA and represents individual laboratory practice completed during the semester.

----

-## Usage Notice

-This repository is intended for educational demonstration only.